dnhkng/GlaDOS/README.md

 1. Install Python 3.12 from pythons website (https://www.python.org/downloads/release/python-3124/)
 2. (Optional) Install homebrew prior to running the `install_mac.sh`, if you dont do this it will install it for you (Not tested)
 3. `git clone` this repository using `git clone github.com/dnhkng/glados.git`
 4. Run the `install_mac.sh`.
-If you do not have python installed then you will run into an error
+If you do not have Python installed, then you will run into an error.
 5. Once this finishes run the `start_mac.sh` to start GLaDOS

 ## Regular installation